[Solved] Why Is One AirPod Louder Than the Other?

 One of the most loyal Apple fans on earth.
 He loves to explore the rarely known tricks for iOS devices, helping his followers to increase the productivity of Apple devices in their daily life.

-Are you listening to the audio on your AirPods and wondering, 'Why is my left or right AirPod louder?
-Unfortunately, it can be challenging to determine the root cause of this problem.
+Are you listening to audio on your AirPods and wondering, 'Why is my left or right AirPod louder?'
+Unfortunately, it can be hard to tell whether the cause is the earbuds, your device, or even the track you are playing.

-However, you can solve it by trying different solutions until one works.
-In this article, I will introduce four faults that cause this problem and 15 ways to fix them.
-These methods have been proven to have an extremely high success rate, so let's dive in.
+You can still solve it by trying the right checks in order.
+In this article, I will introduce four faults that cause this problem and 15 ways to fix them, so you can narrow down the issue step by step.

 1. Reset the AirPods